 Hand drilling in UK as taught by Dave Watson

-Friction fire hand drills are normally not the first choice for fire lighting in the Northern Hemisphere, as it is regarded as a strenuous technique, especially in cold and humid environments.
-Dave Watson proved under overcast Northern Wales weather conditions, that this perception is not correct.
-He produced with hand drilling in the UK as fast an ember, as he did with a bow drill.
+Friction fire hand drills are usually not the first choice for fire lighting in the Northern Hemisphere, as they are regarded as a strenuous technique, especially in cold and humid environments.
+Dave Watson proved this perception is incorrect under overcast Northern Wales weather conditions.
+He produced an ember as fast with hand drilling in the UK as with a bow drill.

 Materials used for friction fire hand drills in boreal forest biomes in the Northern Hemisphere